 4.png

 This section will, for the first time, present archaeological discoveries from the royal tombs of Sipán, part of the most important archaeological findings in South America in the 20th century.
-Visitors can learn about the burial customs of Moche nobles and the exquisite metal craftsmanship of the Moche culture.
-Eighty percent of the relics are coming to China for the first time, and 50 percent of them are leaving Peru for overseas display for the first time.
+Visitors can learn about the burial customs of the Moche nobles and the exquisite metal craftsmanship of the Moche.
+Among the artifacts, 80 percent are coming to China for the first time, and 50 percent are leaving Peru for overseas display for the first time.

 5.png